Stephanie March: Activism and philanthropy

 March is a philanthropist and advocate for international women's rights, focusing on reproductive rights, the right access to education, freedom from sexual violence, and fair legal representation.
 She currently serves on the boards of the Panzi Foundation, OneKid OneWorld, the Whitney Museum of American Art, and The Gotham Film & Media Institute.
 She is a longtime advocate for Planned Parenthood and previously served on the board of Planned Parenthood Global.

 March is a member of the Board of Advisors for the Northwestern University School of Communication.
 In April 2018, March participated in a variety show fundraiser “A Starry Night” at Northwestern University for the School of Communication.
 In addition to March, other alumni from the school who participated included Stephen Colbert, Tony Roberts, and Dermot Mulroney.

 Personal life

 March married celebrity chef Bobby Flay on February 20, 2005.
 She appeared on four of Flay's Food Network shows—Boy Meets Grill, Grill It! with Bobby Flay, Iron Chef America, and Throwdown with Bobby Flay—as a guest judge.
 According to media reports, March and Flay separated in March 2015 and their divorce was finalized on July 17, 2015.

 March wrote an essay, published in June 2016, that detailed her experience with breast augmentation surgery in 2014 and the subsequent removal of the implants due to infection.

 On September 1, 2017, March married businessman Dan Benton in Katonah, New York.
-She was introduced to Benton, the founder of Andor Capital, by a mutual friend in October 2015, several months after her divorce from celebrity chef Bobby Flay.
+She was introduced to Benton, the founder of Andor Capital, by a mutual friend in October 2015, several months after her divorce from Flay.
 The couple resides in the West Village in an apartment they bought in 2018.